 respectively, where TS is the time when such a frame started to be transmitted on the transport medium (i.e., air), and TL is the time when the frame started to be received according to the local clock.

-A node may rely on itself or a hub to track and set aside appropriate guard times in its uplink allocation intervals, which include contended allocations, polled allocations, and scheduled uplink allocation intervals.
+A node may rely on itself or a hub to track and set aside appropriate guard times in its allocation intervals.
 A hub shall be ready to accommodate either choice, referred to as distributed or centralized guard time provisioning, respectively, as indicated in the node’s last transmitted MAC Capability field.

 Distributed guard time provisioning

-For distributed guard time provisioning, the node and the hub shall include appropriate guard times in their scheduled allocation intervals they requested or assigned, respectively.
+For distributed guard time provisioning, the node and the hub shall include appropriate guard times in the scheduled allocation intervals they requested or assigned, respectively.
 The hub shall also include appropriate guard times in the polled allocation intervals granted to the node.

 Distributed guard time computation